 Scarlet fever is a bacterial illness that develops in some people who have strep throat.
 Also known as scarlatina, scarlet fever features a bright red rash that covers most of the body.
 Scarlet fever almost always includes a sore throat and a high fever.

 Scarlet fever is most common in children 5 to 15 years of age.
 Although scarlet fever was once considered a serious childhood illness, antibiotic treatments have made it less threatening.
 Still, if left untreated, scarlet fever can result in more-serious conditions that affect the heart, kidneys and other parts of the body.

 The signs and symptoms that give scarlet fever its name include:

 - Red rash.
 The rash looks like a sunburn and feels like sandpaper.
 It typically begins on the face or neck and spreads to the trunk, arms and legs.
-If pressure is applied to the reddened skin, it will turn pale.
+Pushing on the reddened skin makes it turn pale.

 - Red lines.
-The folds of skin around the groin, armpits, elbows, knees and neck usually become a deeper red than the surrounding rash.
+The folds of skin around the groin, armpits, elbows, knees and neck usually become a deeper red than the other areas with the rash.

 - Flushed face.
 The face may appear flushed with a pale ring around the mouth.